fommil/fpmortals/manuscript/under-review.md

     client_id={CLIENT_ID}
 ~~~~~~~~

-I> In these payload examples, `{CAPITAL_SYMBOLS}` are used as
-I> placeholders for variables, and escaped newlines have been added for
-I> clarity.

 The *code* is delivered to the `{CALLBACK_URI}` in a `GET` request.
 To
 capture it in our application, we need to have a web server listening
 on `localhost`.